S3N4T0R-0X0/APT-Attack-Simulation/README.md

 # APT Attack Simulation
 This repository is a compilation of all Russian, Chinese, Iranian and North Koreans APT simulations that target many vital sectors,both private and governmental.
 The simulation includes written tools, C2 servers, backdoors, exploitation techniques, stagers, bootloaders, and many other tools that attackers might have used in actual attacks.
 These tools and TTPs  are simulated here.
-I relied on Palo Alto Networks Unit 42, Kaspersky, Microsoft, Cisco, Trellix, CrowdStrike and WithSecure to figure out the details to make this simulations
+I relied on Palo Alto Networks Unit 42, Kaspersky, Microsoft, Cisco, Trellix, CrowdStrike and WithSecure to figure out the details to make this simulations.

 ![photo_2024-09-07_20-05-46](https://github.com/user-attachments/assets/361596c1-5fdc-4f58-b91f-80507feccfd3)